 Step 5: Schedule Events

-To create an event, click on the "Create Event" button in the upper right corner of the "Events" pane, or just click on the schedule itself.
+To create an event, click on the "Create Event" button in the bottom right corner of the "Events" pane.

 Title - Give your Event a title.
 Currently, your Event titles are not visible to your listeners.
 This will help you navigate your Schedule.